 There are many examples on the internet of shapes that have to be drawn using only line – that is you can’t draw it in sections, you must keep the pen on the paper (or board) to draw the whole shape, without missing any sections.
 If you move the pen away, go over one section of the line twice or miss a section, you have to start again.

-Riddles aren’t always easy to solve and there is normally a trick somewhere in them, but they make you try to think differently.
+Riddles for work meetings aren’t always easy to solve and there is normally a trick somewhere in them, but they make you try to think differently.
 Classics include ‘Is it legal or illegal for a man to marry his widow’s sister?’ and ‘You have a match and you walk into an unlit room that has a pile of logs with kindling and a lantern.
 Which do you light first?’.

 The answer for the first, if you’re interested, is that the man is dead so he couldn’t possibly marry his widow’s sister.
 For the second, you have to light the match first, or you can’t light anything else.

-There’s also great puzzles and riddles like ‘The person who made me doesn’t want me, the person who bought me doesn’t need me and the person who uses me can’t appreciate me.’ and ‘He has married many women but has never been married.
+There are also great puzzles and riddles like ‘The person who made me doesn’t want me, the person who bought me doesn’t need me and the person who uses me can’t appreciate me.’ and ‘He has married many women but has never been married.
 Who am I?’
 (Answers: a coffin and a priest.)
 You can find more riddles here.
 These should get those brains ready to solve problems for your company.

 You then have to answer a question for every piece of sweets you have, related to the colour.
 Blue might be about your childhood, red about previous jobs, yellow about this job and Green about your hobbies.
 You can eat the sweet after each question so you can keep track of what you’ve done, plus everyone loves a little treat!

 This team meeting activity is good for when you have a lot of people who don’t know each other very well.
 Give everyone a list of all the attendees and get them searching for something they have in common with each other improving team work.
 They can only use the same commonality once so they will have to have some deeper conversations than usual.

-This fun game allows you to discover your differences and similarities in taste will be a good way to appreciate each other more, improve communication skills and bring your team together building trust within the workplace.
+This fun game allows you to discover your differences and similarities in taste will be a good way to appreciate each other more, improve communication skills and bring your team members together building trust within the workplace.
 Icebreaker games for meetings are best when used properly so don’t hesitate to improve your team’s bonding.

-Quiz your team
+1. Quiz your Team

 Prepare for your light bulb moment!
 This classic game allows you to pick a topic at random each week (or by the loser of last week) and you’ll be able to engage your team’s brains at the beginning of the meeting.
 As long as your quizzes stay fun and not too long, the team will look forward to coming to the meeting.
 This is a great game for brain teasers!

-Change the time
+2. Change the Time